 5. Make beds before breakfast every morning & tidy bedrooms

 Making the beds always gives me a sense of satisfaction.
 The beds are ready for the evening.
 No more knotted blankets.
 No more twisted sheets.
-My husband and I can go to bed and sleep comfortable!
+My husband and I can go to bed and sleep comfortably!

 The very best time to make beds is when you’re getting up.
 But let’s face it.
-As parents we can have little people snuggled into bed with us.
+As parents, we can have little people snuggled into bed with us.
 I’m not going to wake up my little ones to make the bed!

 6. Give kids consistent daily chores

 I’ve never enjoyed giving the kids a rotating system of chores.
 It fails every time I’ve tried.
-Instead I’ve found giving the kids consistent daily chores works best.
+Instead, I’ve found giving the kids consistent daily chores works best.

 All I have to do is say, “Chore time!” and the kids dash off to get their chores done.

-7. Turn on lively music
+7. Turn on lively music when cleaning house

 Liven up your chore time by turning on lively music!
 There’s something motivating about lively music that will encourage kids to get things done and done quickly.

 You can let each child pick a different set of music each day or you can use the same motivating piece each day.
-The advantage to using the same piece each day is that the kids will know they need to do their chores when they hear the music!
+The advantage of using the same piece each day is that the kids will know they need to do their chores when they hear the music!